Health Outcomes of Women’s Vietnam War Service

-The HealthViEWS: Health of Vietnam Era Women's Study (also called the Cooperative Studies Program (CSP) No. 579) is the most comprehensive study to date of the mental and physical health of women Vietnam Era Veterans.
+The HealthViEWS: Health of Vietnam Era Veteran Women's Study (2011-2012) (also called the Cooperative Studies Program (CSP) No. 579) has been the most comprehensive VA study to date of the mental and physical health of women Vietnam War Veterans.

-Cohort development, mail survey and telephone interview administration, and medical record abstraction are complete.
-Data analysis is ongoing.
-The study is being coordinated by VA's Cooperative Studies Program.
+Cohort development, mail survey and telephone interview administration, and medical record abstraction have been completed.
+The study was coordinated by VA's Cooperative Studies Program.
 Several papers have been published on various topics related to deployment’s association with health.

 Kimerling R, Serpi T, Weathers F, Kilbourne AM, Kang H, Collins JF, Cypel Y, Frayne SM, Furey J, Huang GD, Reinhard MJ, Spiro A, Magruder K. Diagnostic accuracy of the Composite International Diagnostic Interview (CIDI 3.0) PTSD module among female Vietnam-era Veterans.
 J Trauma Stress 2014; 27: 160-167.

 Kang HK, Cypel Y, Kilbourne AM, Magruder KM, Serpi T, Collins JF, Frayne SM, Furey J, Huang GD, Kimerling R, Reinhard MJ, Schumacher K, Spiro A 3rd.
 HealthViEWS: Mortality study of female U.S. Vietnam era Veterans, 1965-2010.
 Am J Epidemiol 2014; 179: 721-730.

 Cypel Y, Kang H. Mortality patterns among women Vietnam-era Veterans: Results of a retrospective cohort study.
 Ann Epidemiol 2008;18:244-252.